Wells Fargo Maintains Chesapeake Energy (CHK) Equal-Weight Recommendation

 What are Other Shareholders Doing?

+DEUS - Xtrackers Russell 1000 Comprehensive Factor ETF holds 6K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 7K shares, representing a decrease of 6.35%.
+The firm decreased its portfolio allocation in CHK by 2.36% over the last quarter.

-GOLDMAN SACHS VARIABLE INSURANCE TRUST - Goldman Sachs Mid Cap Value Fund Institutional holds 46K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 37K shares, representing an increase of 19.01%.
-The firm increased its portfolio allocation in CHK by 11.49% over the last quarter.
+HAFAX - Hartford AARP Balanced Retirement Fund holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 2K shares, representing a decrease of 45.51%.
+The firm decreased its portfolio allocation in CHK by 43.81% over the last quarter.

-Xponance holds 4K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 47.02%.
-The firm decreased its portfolio allocation in CHK by 99.84% over the last quarter.
+Blackstone Alternative Investment Funds - Blackstone Alternative Multi-Strategy Fund Class I holds 0K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing a decrease of 10,000.00%.
+The firm decreased its portfolio allocation in CHK by 98.96% over the last quarter.

-AIWEX - World Energy Fund Institutional holds 33K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 23K shares, representing an increase of 30.30%.
-The firm increased its portfolio allocation in CHK by 11.43% over the last quarter.
+DFRA - Donoghue Forlines Yield Enhanced Real Asset ETF holds 3K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 4K shares, representing a decrease of 30.81%.
+The firm increased its portfolio allocation in CHK by 6.52% over the last quarter.

 What is the Fund Sentiment?